jfs170/go_resonate/notes.md

 Just some notes about what's being built here-- later to be formalized into documention...

 ### Overview
 Building a music streaming service/cooperative "on the blockchain".
-Still considering what stack is best for the job.
 Here's one lineup we have...
-- Coalaip data models for creative works and rights assingment/transfer
+- Coalaip data models for creative works and rights assignment/transfer
 - BigchainDB/IPDB for user and metadata storage
 - Tendermint for the consensus engine, decentralized application architecture
 - ?? for payments